-- Create individualized plans with goals and strategies
+- Create personalized plans with goals and strategies

 - Help people and families navigate the system of supports

 - Partner with and coach people in all areas of life

 - Attend key appointments and meetings with TRE community partners

 - Help creatively problem-solve and manage crises

 - Participate in person and family-centered activities to build relationships

 How We Meet Your Needs

-Service Coordination at TRE is a person-centered, family, and community-focused service in which programs and resources are coordinated to enhance people’s lives.
-We design individualized supports that are customized for and directed by each person we serve through one of our specifically directed long term care programs.
+Service Coordination at TRE is a person-centered, family and community-focused service in which programs and resources are coordinated to enhance people’s lives.
+We design supports that are directed by each person we serve through one of our specifically directed long term care programs.
 Our Service Coordinators accomplish this in a number of ways:

 - Work in a mobile environment with technology that allows person-centered time with people in an environment of their choosing.
 Coordinators are available to the people we serve and their families when needed and provide answers in real time for those in need.